Multifamily resident retention

 October 27, 2021 10:00 am Published by Leave your thoughts

-Last Modified: March 9, 2025 12:34 pm
+Last Modified: March 13, 2025 10:28 am

 Reading Time: 8 minutes

-In the multifamily industry, keeping your residents happy and making sure they stay long-term is key to a property’s success.
+For multifamily properties, keeping your residents happy and ensuring they stay long-term is key to a property’s success.
 High turnover rates are a big challenge for property managers and owners because they cost time and money.
-When a tenant leaves, you need to spend money on ads, screening applications, and find new tenants.
-Plus, you lose rental income while the unit is empty and have to deal with the hassle of move-ins and move-outs.
-These costs can quickly add up and hurt your overall property ROI.
-Learning how to improve your multifamily resident retention is crucial for your overall property growth.
+When a tenant leaves, you must spend money on ads, screening applications, and finding new tenants.

 This study shows replacing a tenant can cost between $3,000 to $5,000, including advertising and lost rent.
 Retaining tenants saves money and helps build a stable, thriving community where people want to stay.
-The good news is, improving your resident retention doesn’t have to require huge changes or big investments.
-For example, luxury apartment residents may appreciate extra services like concierge help, while families might enjoy kid-friendly spaces and activities.
-By tailoring your approach to different groups, you can create a community where everyone feels connected and valued.
+The good news is that improving your resident retention doesn’t require massive changes or significant investments.

 1. Create a Friendly Community